Covid-19 counties reports began in mid-March of 2020.

 MONO COUNTY: 12/04/2020: 12:15 p.m.: *7,644 Total Tests Administered | *317 (+3) Positive tests | *7,276 Negative tests | 141 Pending Results |*3 Deaths

 *Numbers above reflect cumulative totals since March 16, 2020: Data sources include Mammoth Hospital, 211 nurse hotline referrals for testing (including surrounding areas), Public Health field testing, Verily testing, pending results from a state lab, and positive cases for Mono County residents.
 Positives Cases for those who are not full-time residents in Mono County are not included in the Positive Case count.
 Total, pending, and negative test numbers include individuals tested more than once.

-Note: Inyo County releases information online at its COVID-19 Response Update web page only on Monday through Friday, usually after 4:00 p.m., followed by a 2 day gap in reporting.
-For those days that Inyo County is not posting on their website, we will attempt to “fill in the gaps” for the entire week from The Los Angeles Times Coronavirus Tracking page for Inyo County (click on link to left), for Saturdays, Sundays, and holidays.
+Note: Inyo County releases information online at its COVID-19 Response Update web page only on Monday through Friday, usually after 4:00 p.m., followed by a 2-day gap in reporting.
+For the days that Inyo County is not posting the Daily Report on their website, we will attempt to “fill in the gaps” for the entire week from The Los Angeles Times Coronavirus Tracking page for Inyo County (click on link to left), for Saturdays, Sundays, and holidays.
 (Posted in RED text/numbers.)